Bhakti2304/CKA2024/Day-8/task.md

+## Replicaset
+Create a new Replicaset based on the nginx image with 3 replicas Update the replicas to 4 from the YAML
+Update the replicas to 6 from the command line

 ## Deployment

 - Create a Deployment named nginx with 3 replicas.
 The Pods should use the nginx:1.23.0 image and the name nginx.
 The Deployment uses the label tier=backend.
 The Pod template should use the label app=v1.